Roll20/roll20-api-scripts/Its A Trap/README.md

 ###### Updates

 _3.4_
+* It's A Trap automatically uses whichever Trap Theme is currently installed now instead of having to specify it through One-Click options.
 * Integration with Areas Of Effect script.
 * Traps on the objects layer will no longer trigger other traps.
 * Fixed soft-crash bug for sounds.